Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 The most common signs of gonococcal urethritis, vulvovaginitis, cervicitis:

-• Intense or moderate pain at the end / beginning of urination, quite sharp.
+• Intense or moderate pain at the end/beginning of urination, quite sharp.

 • Enlarged inguinal lymph nodes.

-• Pain and discomfort during intercourse.
+• Pain and discomfort during sexual intercourse.

-• Frequent painful urination.
+• Frequent, painful urination.

 1.3.
 Gonococcal pharyngitis